DukeLearningInnovation/kits/readme.md

 Give us something to test with her students, other faculty, and Duke community and build the narratives around how to communicate these ideas.

-	- create a learn.duke mockup using Nancy Short's DLX course
+- [ ] create a courses mockup using Negotiation DLX module
-	- create a gutenhax.duke mockup using Nancy Short's DLX course
+- [ ] create a content creation mockup using Negotiation DLX module